civicteam/on-chain-identity-gateway/ethereum/README.md

   and has been added to the OpenZeppelin SDK, which is used by the protocol.
 - It is gas-efficient in comparison to some other standards

-The upgrade key (the key used to upgrade the protocol) is set to an Identity.com key on deployment.
+The upgrade key (the key used to upgrade the protocol) is set to an Civic key on deployment.
 It can be rotated by a superadmin.
 The superadmin can also disable upgradeability.

 ## Additional Features